jchasehuskey/chatNow/README.md

-React Native Chat App: "ChatNow"
+# React Native Chat App: "ChatNow"

-ChatNow App

 ![alt text](./assets/chatNow.png)

+---

 This is a simple chat application built using React Native.
 It allows users to enter a chat room and exchange messages, images and location data with their friends and family.
 The application stores data both online and offline, allowing users to read their messages even when offline.

-User Stories
+## User Stories
 The application aims to fulfill the following user stories:

-As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
+* As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
-As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
+* As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
-As a user, I want to send images to my friends to show them what I'm currently doing.
+* As a user, I want to send images to my friends to show them what I'm currently doing.
-As a user, I want to share my location with my friends to show them where I am.
+* As a user, I want to share my location with my friends to show them where I am.
-As a user, I want to be able to read my messages offline so I can reread conversations at any time.
+* As a user, I want to be able to read my messages offline so I can reread conversations at any time.
-As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.
+* As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

-Key Features
+## Key Features
 The application provides the following key features:

-A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+* A page where users can enter their name and choose a background color for the chat screen before joining the chat.
-A page displaying the conversation, as well as an input field and submit button.
+* A page displaying the conversation, as well as an input field and submit button.
-The chat must provide users with two additional communication features: sending images and location data.
+* The chat must provide users with two additional communication features: sending images and location data.
-Data gets stored online and offline.
+* Data gets stored online and offline.
-Getting Started
+* Getting Started
-To get started with the application, follow these steps:
+* To get started with the application, follow these steps:

 Clone the repository to your local machine.
 Install the dependencies by running npm install.
 Start the application by running npm start.
 Technical Information

-The application is built using React Native and uses the following dependencies:
+## The application is built using React Native and uses the following dependencies:

-react
+* react
-react-native
+* react-native
-react-native-gesture-handler
+* react-native-gesture-handler
-@react-navigation/native
+* @react-navigation/native
-@react-navigation/stack
+* @react-navigation/stack
-Components
+* Components
-App.js
+* App.js
-The App component is the main component of the React Native chat app.
-It sets up the navigation and handles the connection to the Firebase database.
+* The App component is the main component of the React Native chat app.
+It sets up the navigation and handles the connection to the * Firebase database.

-Dependencies
+## Dependencies
 The App component requires the following dependencies to be installed:

-@react-navigation/native
+* @react-navigation/native
-@react-navigation/stack
+* @react-navigation/stack
-react-native-gesture-handler
+* react-native-gesture-handler
-firebase/app
+* firebase/app
-firebase/firestore
+* firebase/firestore
-firebase/storage
+* firebase/storage
-@react-native-community/netinfo
+* @react-native-community/netinfo

+---

-Usage
+## Usage
 To use the App component, import it into your React Native project and include it in your app:

 import App from './App';